louisianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Most trial courts operate and provide independent online resources and tools that provide access to court records.
 Requesters are required to contact the specific court clerk of interest to ascertain if the court offers e-services, as well as obtain comprehensive information as regards the record request procedures.

-Publicly available records are also accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Publicly available records may also be accessible from some third-party websites.
+Operating as a private entity independent of any state government agency, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 • The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question such as a city, parish, or state name

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.